-There is a specific governor with responsibility for SEND.
-This is currently Charlotte Rheams.
-She has regular contact with the SENDCO and the Senior Leadership team.
-The Governor keeps up-to-date with, and monitors the school's SEND provision.
+The governor with responsibility for SEND is Mrs.Vicky Duffy.
+The Governor has regular contact with the SENDCo and the Senior Leadership team.
+The Governor is kept up-to-date with, and monitors the school's SEND provision.
+The governor also attends relevant training with the SENDCo.

-The Special Educational Needs Co-ordinator (SENDCO)
+The Special Educational Needs and Disabilities Coordinator (SENDCo)

-Nicola Andrews is responsible for the arrangements for SEND provision throughout the school.
-The post is part-time, currently one day a week.
+Miss Tabitha Bradburn is responsible for the arrangements for SEND provision throughout the school.